An introduction to Google Search Console

 You will now see a list of countries:

 Now you can select a country from the table and Search Console will update to show all keywords and pages related to the country you have selected.
-You will notice the top filter will update to show the country which you have selected
+You will notice the top filter will update to show the country which you have selected.

-How SEOTesting can help you save time
+How SEOTesting can save you time.

 SEOtesting has a range of reports that I find really useful, especially in some of the use cases I’ve mentioned above.
 It can take minutes to find issues.

-In the reports section, SEOTesting has a range of pre-defined configurations which will show you various issues which might need investigating.
+In the reports section, SEOTesting has a range of predefined configurations which will show you various issues which might need investigating.

-As you can see, there are reports for “Keyword cannibization” and also “Questions To Answer”.
 I showed earlier how to manually find the data through Search Console and as you could see, it does take some time.
 Not with SEOTesting however.

 When you click on the “Keyword Cannibalization” report, SEOTesting will show you which queries are competing across various different pages:

-As you can see, the terms (blanked out) are showing the number of pages with which they are competing across.
+As you can see, the terms are showing the number of pages with which they are competing across.
 If you then click into a term, it will show you what pages and the number of impressions across each term.
 A lot of time saved!

 The second example of time being saved is in the report “Questions to Answer”.
 I showed earlier how through a regex function, you can find questions in Search Console which people are searching for and arriving on your website.
 Well instead of using regex and compiling queries, SEOTesting has this all covered!
 By clicking on the report, you will be shown everything.